-Ideally, the budget in the organisational format should be produced first and then translated to the donor format to ensure that the project can be managed in practice.
+Ideally, the budget in the organisational format should be produced first, and then translated to the donor format to ensure that the project can be managed in practice.
 Where the time for proposal development does not permit this, a conversion of the donor budget should be undertaken as part of the start-up / inception of the project.
 The guidance accompanying the project budget template explains how this should work.

-In producing budgets for donor funded projects, it is essential that donor rules are considered as these may have an impact on costs - e.g. procurement rules may limit the products that can be purchased.
+In producing budgets for donor funded projects it is essential that donor rules are considered as these may have an impact on costs e.g. procurement rules may limit the products that can be purchased.
+The Country Office and PFT teams should work together to identify any unallowable budget costs and seek prior donor approvals where necessary.